aimms/how-to/C_Language/190-empty-sets.rst

 Remove elements from a set
 ==========================

-This article explains the possible behaviors the ``empty`` statement.
+This article explains the possible behaviors of the ``empty`` statement.

 To remove all the elements from a set, you can use the ``empty`` statement in AIMMS.